midonet/midonet/specs/neutron_translation.md

 ### DELETE

+If the port is on the uplink network, delete the router port corresponding to the router interface port.

-Delete the route on the router for the CIDR of the subnet getting disassociated.
+For other ports, delete the route on the router for the CIDR of the subnet getting disassociated.

 No other action needed since the relevant ports should already been deleted by 'delete_port' call that should have happened immediately prior to this request.